-XDR Gram-negative UTI comprised 19.2% of the total culture proven XDR Gramnegative infection in a 42-month period with a treatment success rate ranging from 22.7 % - 36.4%.
-This study is not an intention-to-treat analysis as some of the subjects dropped out due to premature discharge or death, which were excluded in our analysis.
-Our findings emphasize the need to implement antibiotic stewardship program to prevent further increase in XDR urinary tract infections.
-Likewise, we have identified that patients who received immunosuppressants and patients with indwelling foley catheters are associated with poor treatment outcome.
+XDR gram-negative UTI comprised 19.2% of the total cultureproven XDR gram-negative infections in a 42-month period, with treatment success ranging from 22.7-36.4%.
+This study is not an intention-to-treat analysis, as some of the subjects dropped out due to premature discharge or death, which were excluded from our analysis.
+Our findings emphasize the need to implement antibiotic stewardship programs to prevent further increase in XDR UTIs.
+Likewise, we have identified that immunosuppressant use and indwelling Foley catheters are associated with poor treatment outcome.
 We recommend early identification of these clinical characteristics to provide appropriate and timely management.
-Future prospective studies are recommended to develop suitable management strategies to improve treatment outcome of pediatric XDR Gram-negative UTI.
+Future prospective studies are recommended to develop suitable management strategies to improve treatment outcome of pediatric XDR gram-negative UTI.